 - It’s affordable.
 Most big hosts make you sign up for a 3 year commitment to get their best rate, forcing you to pay hundreds up front.
 Siteground only requires a one year subscription, meaning you can started for about $60.
 At a lot of the more popular hosts you’ll be forking out $150+ up front.

-Of course feel free to choose any host you like, but again Siteground is the only host I’ll recommend.
+Of course feel free to choose any host you like, but again Siteground is the only host I’ll recommend to you here.
 They cost about the same as other “cheap” hosts but service is far superior and being a site owner with them is completely stress free.
 All my sites are hosted with them.

 If you’d like to get your micro niche site rolling, you can set up your account in just a few minutes on their start up page.
 You’ll be ready to start building in less than an hour.
 If you’re new to this and require a guide to getting your web hosting set up, I’ve put one together below.
-Just click the orange link to open it.
+Just click the orange link below to get started.

 + Setting up a website with Siteground (click to open)